You ask it, we have it answered!

 Do you need a lawyer to draft a will?

 Your last will and testament is one of the most important documents you will ever sign.
-It is also a process that involves a range of considerations.
-While you don’t, by law, need a lawyer to make a will, getting expert guidance can ensure that your final wishes are carried out effectively.
+Drafting a will forms part of the process of estate planning and involves a range of considerations.
+While you do not, by law, need a lawyer to make a will, getting expert guidance can ensure that your will is valid and your final wishes are carried out effectively.

-There are several professionals who can help draft your will, such as banks, accountants, organisations that specialise in wills.
-Can you draft your will yourself?
-Yes, you can, granted that it meets all the legal requirements for a valid will.
+There are several professionals who can help draft your will, such as banks, accountants, and organisations that specialise in wills.
+You can also draft your will yourself, granted that it meets all the legal requirements for a valid will.
 DIY wills are even available at stationery shops.
-There are significant benefits to having a professional help you draft your will.
-Such as Capital Legacy, SA’s #1 wills and estates specialists.
+However, there are significant benefits to having a professional help you draft your will.

-Other than the “who”, it’s even more important to focus on the “what” to meet the legal requirements for valid wills.
-Here, you’ll need an expert to make your will to ensure you check all the boxes.
+Other than the 'who', it is even more important to focus on the 'what' in your will, to meet the legal requirements of a valid will.
+Here, it is a good idea to ask an expert to draft your will.

 Anyone aged 16 years or older, who is mentally competent, can draft a will.

-A will must be in writing – either by hand or typed – and the signature of the testator/testatrix must appear on every page.
-These signatures must be made in the presence of two or more competent witnesses.
+A will must be in writing – either by hand or typed – and the signature of the person whose will it is (testator = male, testatrix = female) must appear on every page.
+These signatures must be made in the presence of two competent witnesses.

-Witnesses must be aged 14 years or older and may not be listed as one of the beneficiaries.
-They must sign the will in the presence of the testator/testatrix and of each other.
-Witnesses only need to sign the last page of the will.
+Witnesses must be aged 14 years or older, of sound mind, and not be named in the will.
+They must sign in the presence of the person whose will it is, and of each other.